AnneLouisedb/DL4NLP/course_notes.md

 #### Probabilistic Neural Language Models (PNLMs)
 Represent a more modern approach to language modeling.
 These models use neural network architectures to learn distributed representations of words and capture more complex dependencies in language.
-The PNLM architecture typically involves embedding layers, hidden layers, and output layers that predict the probability distribution of the next word.
+The PNLM architecture typically involves embedding layers, hidden layers (capture the contextual dependencies between words in an n-gram), and output layers that predict the probability distribution of the next word.

+- Each word in the vocabulary is mapped to a m-dimensional real-valued vector.
+- Trained with cross-entropy loss

+Advanages:
+- Limited memory needed
+- Better perplexity

 Practical challenges in implementing PNLMs include:
-- managing large vocabularies
+- Computationally expensive due to large vocabulary
 - handling out-of-vocabulary words
 - optimizing model performance for specific tasks or domains.